Hackerzspace/FramePhase/README.md

 # Overview

-Developed a cutting-edge Captions Generator Application from scratch using the latest technologies including Next.js 13, React, Tailwind.css, and WebAssembly.
-For storage we use an aws s3 bucket and for transcription we use aws transribe service.
+We have developed a cutting-edge Captions Generator Application from scratch using the latest technologies including Next.js 13, React, Tailwind.css, and WebAssembly.
+For storage, we use an aws s3 bucket and for transcription, we use an aws transcribe service.
 This innovative application transcribes videos and applies adjustable captions with a user-friendly editor.
-Noteworthy features include customizable options such as color schemes, margins, and more, enhancing user experience and accessibility.
+Noteworthy features include customizable options such as colour schemes, margins, and more, enhancing user experience and accessibility.

 # Technologies and Frameworks